IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Terms
 =======================

+In the Terms tab, which can also be found by clicking on the Edit dropdown button, you can set the Terms for your dataset.
+More specifically, there you can set a CC0 waiver or create your own custom Terms of Use, edit any Terms of Access you may have (restricted files only) and enable a Guestbook for your dataset.

-CC0 Public Domain Dedication Waiver + Dataset Terms of Use
+CC0 Waiver + Dataset Terms of Use
 ---------------------------------------------------------------

 Starting with Dataverse version 4.0, all new datasets will default to a `CC0 public domain dedication
-<https://creativecommons.org/publicdomain/zero/1.0/>`_ waiver.
+<https://creativecommons.org/publicdomain/zero/1.0/>`_ .
 CC0 facilitates reuse and extensibility of research data.
 Our `Community Norms <http://best-practices.dataverse.org/harvard-policies/community-norms.html>`_ as well as good scientific practices expect that proper credit is given via citation.
 If you are unable to give your datasets a CC0 waiver you may enter your own custom Terms of Use for your Datasets.

-\* **Legal Disclaimer:** these Community Norms are not a substitute for the CC0 or custom licenses applicable to each dataset.
+\* **Legal Disclaimer:** these `Community Norms <http://best-practices.dataverse.org/harvard-policies/community-norms.html>`_ are not a substitute for the CC0 waiver or custom terms and licenses applicable to each dataset.
 Please be advised that the Community Norms are not a binding contractual agreement, and that downloading datasets from Dataverse does not create a legal obligation to follow these policies.

 Setting up Custom Terms of Use for Datasets
 --------------------------------------------

-If you are unable to use CC0 for your datasets you are able to set your own custom terms of use.
+If you are unable to use a CC0 waiver for your datasets you are able to set your own custom terms of use.
+To do so, select "No, do not apply CC0.." and a Terms of Use textbox will show up allowing you to enter your own custom terms of use for your dataset.
+To add more information about the Terms of Use, click on "Additional Information \[+]".

 Here is an `example of a Data Usage Agreement <http://best-practices.dataverse.org/harvard-policies/sample-dua.html>`_ for datasets that have de-identified human subject data.

 Restricted Files + Terms of Access
 -----------------------------------------------

+If you restrict any files in your dataset, you will be prompted by a pop-up to enter Terms of Access for the data.
+This can also be edited in the Terms tab or selecting Terms in the "Edit" dropdown button in the dataset.
+You may also allow users to request access for your restricted files by enabling "Request Access".
+To add more information about the Terms of Access, click on "Additional Information \[+]".

 Guestbook
 --------------

+This is where you will enable a particular Guestbook for your dataset, which is setup at the Dataverse-level.
+For specific instructions please visit the Dataverse Management Guide > `Dataset Guestbook section <http://guides.dataverse.org/en/latest/user/dataverse-management.html#dataset-guestbooks>`_.

 .. _permissions: